lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 arbitrary-precision arithmetic and memory management.
 [Racket](http://racket-lang.org), a LISP dialect, has linguistic support for these features (and more) and I enjoy using it to experiment with Bitcoin.

-Racket doesn't have a complete crypto library but it does have an [FFI][racketffi] that enables Racket code to directly call C functions.
+However, Racket doesn't have a complete crypto library but it does have an [FFI][racketffi] that enables Racket code to directly call C functions.
 In this post, I create Racket bindings for two important hashing functions used by Bitcoin, [SHA-256][wiki:sha] and [RIPEMD-160][wiki:ripemd].

 [racketffi]: http://docs.racket-lang.org/foreign/index.html "Racket FFI"
 [wiki:sha]: http://en.wikipedia.org/wiki/SHA-2 "Wikipedia: SHA-2"